How to Install a French Drain in Australia (Step-by-Step)

 • Check the slope with a spirit or laser level as you go—water won’t move uphill!

 The trench should be deep enough to accommodate the pipe, gravel, and cover layer (sod or decorative stones).
 If you’re near a retaining wall or sloped area, take extra care with wall integrity and consider reinforcing sections as needed.
-For high-efficiency results in tough soil conditions, hydro jetting may be used to clear the path or existing debris if connecting to older systems.

 Hands lining a trench with landscape fabric, showing overlap to prevent soil clogging in a French drain system